 How many of you have experienced pain, tightness or tension underneath your left shoulder blade?
-And for those of you who have, have you noticed that when you are stressed, especially with emotional stress, then that tension increases?
+And for those of you who have, have you noticed that when you are stressed, especially with emotional stress, that tension increases?
 Often, finding ways to lessen the tension is really difficult, no matter what self help tools you have in your pocket.
 I have noticed over the years that behind the heart organ itself there is often a pocket of heart energy that can get to be so big that it pushes out from under the shoulder blade itself.
 This is what I mean when I write of the deep heart.
 It is the way in which some of the emotions and energy are purposefully held in a protective pocket behind the heart.

 Imagine a cave behind the heart, a place where you can put all of the heart emotions that you can’t quite process.
 All those times when your heart has struggled to process something, and you know you are retreating into the deep heart, the cave of the heart, to figure things out.
-Sometimes we sit in the cave of the heart and bring understandings forward, sometimes we leave the cave having added another layer of non-processed heart thoughts and emotions.
+Sometimes you sit in the cave of the heart and bring understandings forward, sometimes you leave the cave having added another layer of non-processed heart thoughts and emotions.

 There are various ways in which you can work to balance the deep heart.
-If you are experiencing pain around or under the shoulder blade then don’t forget the most simplest of pain techniques..the magical hairbrush.
-Chose a hairbrush that has plastic bristles with little rounded knobs on the end as they don’t prick your skin.
+If you are experiencing pain around or under the shoulder blade then don’t forget the simplest of pain techniques... the magical hairbrush!
+Choose a hairbrush that has plastic bristles with little rounded knobs on the end as they don’t prick your skin.
 Then simple tap the hairbrush all around the area that has the pain.
 The hairbrush helps disperse the congested energy and can often quickly relieve the pain.
-And it isn’t simply a short term solution either.
-When we remember that we are able to change and evolve our energy habits then if we regularly use the hairbrush in places where there are patterns of pain or tension then we are able to open up enough space for the healthy energy patterns to re-emerge.
+And it isn’t simply a short-term solution either.
+When you remember that you are able to change and evolve your energy habits, then if you regularly use the hairbrush in places where there are patterns of pain or tension then you are able to open up enough space for the healthy energy patterns to re-emerge.

-On the left side of the body, draw an imaginary line straight across from the armpit crease, and another one up the body from the left nipple.
+On the left side of the body, with one hand draw an imaginary line straight across from the armpit crease towards the sternum, and at the same time with the other hand draw another one up from the left nipple.
 The point at which these two lines intersect is a powerful access point into the energy of the heart.
-Bunch your first and second fingers and your thumb together (called a three-fingered notch) and place the fingertips of your bunched fingers in this heart point.
-With your right hand also form a three fingered notch and place that just inside the right hipbone.
+Bunch your first and second fingers and your thumb together (called a three-fingered notch) and place the fingertips of your bunched fingers into this heart point.
+With your right hand also form a three fingered notch and place that just inside the right hipbone in the crease where the leg meets the body.
 Hold these points together for a few minutes.
 This is a wonderful way to connect the wisdom of the heart into the wisdom of the root chakra, and thus the whole chakra system.